Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/experience.md

 # 🎖 Teaching, Mentorship and Service
 * Paper reviewer for ACM Conference on Human Factors in Computing Systems (CHI), 2025
+* Student volunteer for ACM Symposium on User Interface Software and Technology (UIST), 2025